team-innovation/vue-sfc-rollup/README.md

 In library mode, there is also an 'index' which declares the components exposed as part of your library.

 When developing typescript-based components/libraries, the following supporting files will also be created:
-- A basic typescript declaration file for your component/library
 - The basic typescript shim declaration file(s) common to vue-typescript development
 - A basic tsconfig.json file